damianoneill/packer-centos7/README.md

 ## Requirements

-The templates are only tested with [packer](http://www.packer.io/downloads.html) 0.5.2 and later.
+* The templates are only tested with [packer](http://www.packer.io/downloads.html) 0.5.2 and later.
+* This build needs to be run on a Centos Host.

 ### CentOS 7